vicaya/hypertable/doc/markdown/hql/select-cells.md

 #### `REVS revision_count`
 <p>
 Each cell in a Hypertable table can have multiple timestamped revisions.
-By default all revisions of a cell are returned by the `SELECT` statement.
+By default all revisions of a cell are returned by the `SELECT CELLS` statement.
 The `REVS` option allows control over the number of cell revisions returned.
 The cell revisions are stored in reverse-chronological order, so `REVS=1` will return the most recent version of the cell.

 #### `LIMIT row_count`
 <p>
-Limits the number of rows returned by the `SELECT` statement to `row_count`.
+Limits the number of rows returned by the `SELECT CELLS` statement to `row_count`.

 #### `CELL_LIMIT max_cells_per_cf`
 <p>
-Limits the number of cells returned per row per column family by the `SELECT` statement to `max_cells_per_cf`.
+Limits the number of cells returned per row per column family by the `SELECT CELLS` statement to `max_cells_per_cf`.

 #### `INTO FILE [file://|dfs://]filename[.gz]`
 <p>
-The result of a `SELECT` command is displayed to standard output by default.
+The result of a `SELECT CELLS` command is displayed to standard output by default.
 The `INTO FILE` option allows the output to get redirected to a file.
 If the file name starts with the location specifier `dfs://` then the output file is assumed to reside in the DFS.
 If it starts with `file://` then output is